US Fulbright Logo

 Applications are welcome from candidates in all fields and degree levels, however master and doctoral students will be given preference.
 Additionally, in line with the current EFL needs of Polish universities, we seek candidates who will teach general/practical English with focus on skills that the host institution’s students or staff members need.

 Previous teaching experience is strongly recommended.
-Applicants should submit detailed descriptions of their experience and interest in teaching.
+Applicants should submit detailed descriptions of their experience (especially related to teaching English as a second language) and interest in teaching.
+During the selection process, selected semi-finalists will be invited for an on-line interview.

 The Fulbright Commission encourages applicants to familiarize themselves with Poland and its contemporary situation, culture, as well as educational system before applying.